-In 2010, the Company incorporated a new legal entity called Petroelectrica de los Llanos, S.A. ("Petroelectrica"), which will be responsible for the design, construction and operation of a new power transmission line of 230 kilovolts that will connect the Rubiales field to Colombia's national energy grid.
-The new transmission line will originate at the Chivor substation and will have an extension of 260 km to the Rubiales field.
+In 2010, the Company incorporated Petroelectrica de los Llanos, S.A. ("Petroelectrica"), which is responsible for the design, construction and operation of a new power transmission line of 230 kilovolts that will connect the Rubiales field to Colombia's national energy grid.
+The new transmission line originates from the Chivor substation and will have an extension of 260 km to the Rubiales field.
 The line includes two substations to supply power to the booster stations of the ODL Pipeline, as well as a main station for the Rubiales and Quifa fields.